-- Does the Company have any severance pay plan/policies/practices, individual contracts, or labor agreements obligating it to provide severance pay or benefits? - Does the severance pay plan comply with the Employee Retirement Income Security Act of 1974 (ERISA)? - What benefits are required by the severance plan and does the company want to amend it? - Has the plan been distributed to participants? - Do any state or federal laws obligate the Company to provide severance pay or benefits? - Consider severance packages to employees severance pay, continuation of health benefits, etc. - Submit information regarding any past practices regarding severance for review, along with the proposed severance structure/formal for privileged review to legal team. - Consider providing retention bonuses to key employees for continuing to work through and following closure. - Consider providing incentives for high performing employees to stay.
+- Does the Company have any severance pay plan/ policies/practices, individual contracts, or labor agreements obligating it to provide severance pay or benefits? - What benefits are required by the severance plan and does the company want to amend it? - Has the plan been distributed to participants? - Do any provincial or federal laws obligate the Company to provide severance pay or benefits? - Consider severance packages to employees severance pay, continuation of health benefits, etc. - Submit information regarding any past practices regarding severance for review, along with the proposed severance structure/formal for privileged review to legal team. - Consider providing retention bonuses to key employees for continuing to work through and following closure. - Consider providing incentives for high performing employees to stay.